ajhit406/ajhit406.github.io/_posts/2013-10-30-discourse-dev.md

 ## Setting up the Development Environment

 Discourse is a robust application with a lot of moving parts.
-The Discourse Docs suggest Vagrant, but Vagrant seems like overkill as I don't want to install VirtualBox and Vagrant on my machine and take hours downloading and installing the required software.
-Vagrant is a great tool, but the separate images take up too much space on my SSD and running vagrant takes too long.
+The Discourse Docs suggest using Vagrant for development, but Vagrant seems like overkill as I don't want to install VirtualBox and Vagrant on my machine and take hours downloading and installing the required software.
+Vagrant is a great tool, but the separate images take up too much space on my SSD and setting up the VM takes too long.
+For this tutorial I'm going to use [Nitrous.IO](https://www.nitrous.io/) which hosts free, pre-configured development environments in the cloud (I also help build it).

 ## 1. Create a new box

 Discourse runs multiple services and consumes a fair bit of RAM and storage.
-I'm going to boot up a box on [Nitrous.IO](https://www.nitrous.io) with 768MB of RAM and 1.5GB of storage to get me started.
-Discourse recommends [2 GB of RAM](https://github.com/ajhit406/discourse/blob/master/docs/INSTALL-ubuntu.md) but I'll try this configuration out for my development.
+I'm going to boot up a box on with 768MB of RAM and 1.5GB of storage to get me started.
+Discourse recommends [2 GB of RAM](https://github.com/ajhit406/discourse/blob/master/docs/INSTALL-ubuntu.md) and I would recommend you use at least 1GB RAM if possible, but I'm going to try this configuration out.
 I can always allocate additional resources on [Nitrous.IO](https://www.nitrous.io/) later.

 ![New Box](/images/new-box.png)

 ## 2. Fork Discourse

-If you want to do any customizing of discourse (why wouldn't you?), you'll want to fork the discourse repo.
+If you want to do any customizing of discourse (why wouldn't you?), you'll want to fork the discourse repo:

 [Click here to Fork Discourse](https://github.com/discourse/discourse/fork)

-Once you've forked the repo, you can jump into the Nitrous.IO IDE and clone it to your box.
+Once you've forked the repo, you can jump into the Nitrous.IO IDE and clone discourse to your Nitrous box.

 ![Clone Discourse](/images/cloned.png)